mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The tools, process and the community encourage a jam / improvisational approach.
 Remixing, chipping away, a shattering of design cycles.
 More of an informal approach

 The concept of Jam is explored in rapid, improvisational events called Game Jams.

+### Discussing Game design patterns as a tool to expose and give participants a language to discuss tensions (Practitioner focus)

+IS TENSIONS THE RIGHT WORD HERE?

+Synthesise examples which highlight the value of developing share language and short cuts.
+Draw from the above examples.

+However, also look at potential short comings of short cuts - hiding more complex patterns within the name.
+When short cuts or misapprehensions prove less useful.

+For example the shortcut of a name for a pattern in Fi and Ma's interaction hides a large amount of problems solving which seems "overwhelming"

+Is there an advantage to less support in terms of setting out a pathway which participants cover step by step.
+Or is the process of working on a sprawling problem which seems unmanagable, but which in with participants have to

+NOTE - GIVE EXAMPLE OF PACMAN - IT'S LANGUAGE BUT NOT TENSIONS

+NOTE - RETURN TO THEIR EXTENSIVE LIST OF ERIKSSON - AND THE DESIGN CHOICE OF HOW BIG A LIST TO MAKE ESPECIALLY FOR NOVICE CODERS

+NOTE - Compare to format of existing resources which are more linear in format.